 The 2015 Ford Fiesta seats five and has front-wheel drive.
 A 1.6-liter four-cylinder engine and a five-speed manual transmission are standard, and a six-speed automatic transmission is optional.
 The Fiesta is available as a sedan or hatchback, and comes in S, SE, Titanium and high-performance ST (hatchback only) trims.
 The Fiesta debuted for the 2011 model year and sees no major changes for 2015, so this overview uses applicable research and reviews from 2011 through the current model year.

 Next Steps: Ford Fiesta

-- Find low financing rates for the Ford Fiesta
+- View the best prices for the 2015 Ford Fiesta

 - Calculate monthly payment and apply for a loan